Oil3/Mkv-Quicklook/README.md

 [Download from Releases](https://github.com/Oil3/Mkv-Quicklook/releases/tag/1.95-MKV-Quick-Look)

 ### Features
 New!
-Picture-in-Picture - additional floating panel that floats above Spotlight, Dock and the Menu-bar..
+Picture-in-Picture - Floats above Spotlight, Dock and the Menu-bar.
 New!
 Bookmarks - custom markers on the slider, draggable.
 New!
 A-B looping - custom repeat with the markers.
 Improved - Controls bar, slider, settings.
 Improved - Engine - demux with FFmpeg, toggle hardware acceleration on/off.
 Improved - seeking/scrubbing - **fine-tunable into possibly the most comfortable.**
 Lightweight as in _up to 8 times less_ RAM overhead / average memory usage than Iina.

 Works on all macOSX versions on both Intel and Silicon architectures.